-Stepping away from the Hollywood influence, lets look at some lesser known, but very traditional Hawaiian music.
+Stepping away from the Hollywood influence, lets look at some lesser known, but very traditional Hawaiian songs.
 This song dates back to 1878 and is by the Queen of Hawaii at the time.
-It is said to be Hawaii’s most famous composition.
+Many call it Hawaii’s most famous composition.

 The song has a beautiful story.
-The Queen composed it after witnessing a lingering embrace between a woman in her entourage and a man at the Edwin Boyd Ranch in Maunawili.
-Because of the songs lyrics, it has become synonymous with “goodbye,” however the queen herself reportedly insisted that it was a love song.
-She said, “It’s a poem about love and passion, man and woman.
+The Queen composed it after witnessing a lingering embrace between a woman and man at the Edwin Boyd Ranch in Maunawili.
+The Queen herself said, “It’s a poem about love and passion, man and woman.
 It’s much, much more than just goodbye.”

-The song is very simple to play only using 3 chords.
+The song is very simple to play on the ukulele using only three chords.

 5. “Hawaii ’78” – Mickey Ioane

-This is melancholy song written in 1978.
-It was written in response to Hawaiian demonstrators clashing with the National Guard at Hilo Airport over land issues, and resort development which was crowding the islands oceanfronts.
-The song is a slow song and uses only 4 repeating chords.
+This song was written in response to Hawaiian demonstrators clashing with the National Guard at Hilo Airport over land issues and resort development, which was crowding the island’s oceanfronts.
+The song is a slow song and uses only four repeating ukulele chords.

 6. “Waimanalo Blues” – Liko Martin and Thor Wold

-This is a fun tune composed in 1974.
-It was originally called “Nanakuli Blues.”
-It later became a political protest about the development taking place all around Hawaii.
+This is a fun tune from back in 1974.
+Its original name was “Nanakuli Blues.”
+It later became a political protest about the developments taking place all around Hawaii.
 The song is a simple form which uses a nice flat-7 chord in the turnaround.
-Listen to “Waimanalo Blues”.

 7. “Palehua” – Amy Hanaialii Giliom and William Kahailii

 This last song is a beautiful piece written in 1998.
-The song was inspired, composed and recorded right in Palehua.
-It is an easy song to play using mainly just two chords.
+The song was inspired, composed, and recorded in Palehua.
+It is an easy song to play on the ukulele using mainly just two chords.

-All the information about these songs was taken from the article “50 Greatest Songs of Hawaii” written by Ronna Bolante and Michael Keany and more on them can be found here.
+All the information about these songs was taken from the article “50 Greatest Songs of Hawaii” written by Ronna Bolante and Michael Keany.

-Christopher S. teaches bass guitar, guitar, and composition in Jamaica Plain, MA.
-He received his Bachelor of Arts degree from Humboldt State University and is currently atttending New England Conservatory for his Master of Music degree.
+Post Author: Christopher S. teaches bass guitar, guitar, and composition in Jamaica Plain, MA.
+He received his Bachelor of Arts degree from Humboldt State University.
 Christopher has been teaching students since 2004.
 Learn more about Christopher S. here!